Golden Triangle & Ranthambore

 - ✓Abhaneri stepwell stop on Agra–Jaipur drive

-- ✓All monument entry fees listed in the itinerary
+- ✓All monument, fort and park entry fees listed in the itinerary

 - ✓All tolls, parking and driver allowances